On a spacetime positive mass theorem with corners: Introduction

 where $\pi_\pm$ and $H_\pm$ respectively denote the conjugate momentum tensors of $k_{\pm}$ and the mean curvatures of $g_\pm$ on $\S$ with respect to $\nu$, the unit normal pointing into the infinity of $\mathcal{E}$.
 In particular, if the dominant energy condition holds on $\Me \setminus \S$ and on $\S$, then we have

 where $\omega_{\pm}:=\pi_{\pm}(\cdot,\nu)$. \end{thm}

 \begin{cor} Assume the dominant energy condition holds on $\Me\setminus \S$ and on $\S$.
-If $E=|P|$, then $M$ has only one end and $H_2(M,\mathbb{Z})=0$.
-If $E=|P|=0$, then $(M,g,k)$ arises from an isometric embedding into a flat spacetime.
-Furthermore if $\Me$ is diffeomorphic to the complement of a compact set in $\R^3$, then $M$ is diffeomorphic to $\R^3$ and the data set arises as the graph of a linear combination of spacetime harmonic functions in Minkowski space. \end{cor}
+If $E=|P|$, then $M$ is diffeomorphic to $\R^3$.
+If $E=|P|=0$, then $(M,g,k)$ arises from an isometric embedding into Minkowski space as the graph of a linear combination of spacetime harmonic functions. \end{cor}